myz540/react-card-games/DEPLOYMENT.md

 3. Set up hosting and connect your GitHub repository via the Amplify Console

+4. Commit and push your changes to GitHub.
+Amplify will automatically start a new build.

+## Setting up Authentication with AWS Cognito and Google Sign-In

-4. Add authentication to your Amplify project:
+1. Add authentication to your Amplify project:

    ```
    amplify add auth
    ```

+   Choose "Default configuration" and select your preferred sign-in method.

-5. Push your changes to AWS:
+2. Push the changes to AWS:

    ```
    amplify push
    ```

-6. Commit and push your changes to GitHub.
-Amplify will automatically start a new build.
+3. In the Amazon Cognito console:
+   a.
+Find your User Pool
+   b.
+Go to "Sign-in experience" and choose "Add identity provider"
+   c.
+Select "Google" and enter your Google Client ID and Secret
+   d.
+For "Authorized scopes", enter: `profile email openid`
+   e.
+Save your changes

+4. Update your app client:
+   a.
+In Cognito, go to "App integration" > "App client list"
+   b.
+Select the `clientWeb` app client
+   c.
+Under "Hosted UI", add Google as an identity provider
+   d.
+Add your app's domain to "Allowed callback URLs"

+5. In the Google Cloud Console:
+   a.
+Add your app's domain to "Authorized JavaScript origins"
+   b.
+Add your app's domain + '/callback' to "Authorized redirect URIs"

+[... keep any remaining relevant content ...]

 ## Setting up Google Authentication